-1.5 In exceptional circumstances, such as an award which involves a cash prize, express approval must be obtained from the relevant member of Executive (Vice-Chancellor and President, Deputy Vice-Chancellor, Pro Vice-Chancellor, Chief Operating Officer or Executive Dean), for an employee to accept such a gift, subject to the other provisions of the Policy and the associated Procedures.
+1.5 In exceptional circumstances, such as an award which involves a cash prize, express approval must be obtained from the relevant member of Executive (Vice-Chancellor and President, Deputy Vice-Chancellor, Pro Vice-Chancellor or Chief Operating Officer), for an employee to accept such a gift, subject to the other provisions of the Policy and the associated Procedures.
 This includes consideration of the appropriateness of the accepting the gift and the requirement to report the gift for inclusion in the Gifts Register.

 2. Conflicts of interest

 2.1 It is important that conflict of interest situations, once recognised, are declared and resolved in a way which promotes propriety and integrity.

 2.2 Consequently a staff member facing a conflict of interest situation (whether actual, potential or perceived) must notify their supervisor.
 Merely declaring the conflict situation without taking steps to resolve the situation will almost always be insufficient.